Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Woombye has 15 active public transport stops offering a mix of train and bus services.
-These stops are served by 44 individual routes, collectively facilitating 882 weekly passenger trips.
+These stops are served by 44 individual routes, providing a total of 882 weekly passenger trips.
 Transport accessibility is rated as good, with residents typically located 398 meters from the nearest stop.
 As a primarily residential area, most residents commute outward, with car being the dominant mode at 95%.
-Vehicle ownership averages 1.8 per dwelling, exceeding the regional average.
-According to the 2021 Census, 13.9% of residents work from home, which may reflect COVID-19 conditions.
+Vehicle ownership averages 1.8 per dwelling, above the regional average.
+According to the 2021 Census, some 13.9% of residents work from home, which may reflect COVID-19 conditions.

 Service frequency averages 126 trips per day across all routes, equating to approximately 58 weekly trips per individual stop.